ARCHER2-HPC/archer2-docs/docs/research-software/chemshell.md

-    academic user (or if you are using Py-ChemShell for non-academic work), please ensure that you have the correct GULP licence before using GULP functionalities in py-ChemShell or make sure that you are not using any of the GULP functionalities in your code.
+    academic user (or if you are using Py-ChemShell for non-academic work), please ensure that you have the correct GULP licence before using GULP functionalities in py-ChemShell or make sure that you are not using any of the GULP functionalities in your code (i.e., do not set theory=GULP in your calculations).

 ### Running parallel Py-ChemShell jobs